-Testing for an Android project š
+Testing for Android applications

 Testing is an essential part of the software development lifecycle, Android development is no different.
 With automated or manual testing being applied to the testing phase, it can help detect unexpected behaviors or application failures in development or different environments.
 Furthermore, the high percentage of test coverage in the projects also improves maintainability and enhances applications before releasing publicly.

-Test coverage
+Test Types

 Local Unit Tests